 Contribution requirements of active employees are governed by Section 401 of Title 11 of the Louisiana Revised Statutes (La.
 R.S.
 11:401) and may be amended by the Louisiana Legislature.
 Employee and employer contributions are deducted from a member's salary and remitted to LASERS by participating employers.
-The District's rates in effect during the year ended June 30, 2022, was 39.50% of annual payroll.
+The rates in effect during the year ended June 30, 2023 for the District's plan follow: